trdischat/grouproll/README.md

-# Group rolls for D&D 5e and Pathfinder 2e
+# Group rolls for D&D 5e (limited support for Pathfinder 2e)
 The primary purpose of this module is to facilitate group ability and skill check rolls per the Player's Handbook, page 175: *"If at least half the group succeeds, the whole group succeeds."*  It also displays the rolls for each individual token, and therefore can be used to roll saving throws for an entire groups of tokens at once (e.g., DEX saves for a group of characters hit by a fireball).

 The module adds two buttons to the Token menu on the left of the canvas.
 Group skill and ability checks can be launched by selecting tokens, then clicking the relevant group roll button.
 The window can be left open, and it will update automatically if the token selection is changed.
 The "PCs" button will select all player character tokens on the canvas.
 Individual tokens can be deselected by clicking the "x" next to the token name.